 - Lack of a hormone called antidiuretic hormone (ADH) can cause the kidneys to get rid of too much fluid.
 This results in extreme thirst and dehydration.

 Medicines can also affect fluid balance.
-The most common are water pills (diuretics) to treat blood pressure.
+The most common are water pills (diuretics) to treat blood pressure, heart failure, liver disease, or kidney disease.

 Treatment depends on the specific condition that is causing the fluid imbalance.